philippbayer/Goodreads_visualization/README.md

 ![png](README_files/README_37_1.png)

 A bit better than my own reviews!
+I should multiply the authors with their numbers_read, then J. K. Rowling will probably blow everybody else out of the water

 ```python